huntflow/tornado-swagger/README.md

-## This is fork of the original tornado-swagger with pydantic support
+## This is a fork of the original tornado-swagger with pydantic support

 ## Usage